About Holmes County

 Jail & Inmate Records

-The Holmes County Jail, operated by the Holmes County Sheriff's Office, is the primary detention facility for individuals arrested within the county.
+Holmes County Jail, operated by Holmes County Sheriff's Office, is the primary detention facility for people arrested within Holmes County.
 The booking process at the jail involves photographing, fingerprinting, and documenting the personal details of each arrestee.
 Inmate lookup services are available to the public, allowing individuals to find information about current inmates.
 Visitation rules are specific to the facility, with scheduled visiting hours and guidelines that must be adhered to by visitors.

 • The bond and bail process follows Ohio state laws, allowing for the release of detainees under certain conditions.